 Did you know you can use coconut oil instead of vegetable oil to make delicious brownies?

-If you are using quality, 100% natural coconut oil then it should be in liquid form at just above room temperature, but solid below room temperature.
+If you are using quality, 100 percent natural coconut oil, then it should be in liquid form at just above room temperature, but solid below room temperature.
 In cold conditions, warm the coconut oil up with warm water to prevent lumps from forming in the brownies.

 5 ounces high quality 60-70% cocoa dark chocolate

 1/2 cup Skinny Coconut Oil

 1 cup light brown sugar (not packed)

 1/4 teaspoon baking soda